andersjh/belly-button-docker/README.md

 ### Windows Terminal

 Windows terminal is an awesome new product that makes all your possible windows scripting environments available from one program.
-It's really awesome!
+It's really amazing!
+DOS, PowerShell, Ubunto, Debian, Azure cloud and many more available from one tool!

 [Intro Video](https://www.youtube.com/watch?v=9jQthJ2uvLI)